 How do democracies die?
 Not at the hands of generals, but of elected leaders – presidents or prime ministers who subvert the very process that brought them to power.
 That is the unsettling conclusion of Harvard professor Daniel Ziblatt’s highly praised book How Democracies Die.
 He will be speaking about it at the John Adams on January 16th.
 “A brilliant, wise and nuanced book,” according to Nicholas Kristoff in the New York Times.

-In this “brilliant, wise and nuanced book,” according to Nicholas Kristoff in the New York Times, Ziblatt warns us for politicians who reject, in words or action, the democratic rules of the game; who deny the legitimacy of opponents; who tolerate or encourage violence; and who indicate a willingness to curtail the civil liberties of opponents, including the media.
+Ziblatt and his co-author Steven Levitsky have analyzed the collapse of various democracies in recent history, and compare them to the state of the US government today.
+Is our democracy in danger?
+Yes, says Ziblatt.
+He warns us against politicians who reject the democratic rules of the game; who deny the legitimacy of opponents; who tolerate or encourage violence; and who indicate a willingness to curtail the civil liberties of opponents, including the media.

 Moderator: Chris Kijne